Fujifilm X-E3 versus Panasonic GX8

 The Fujifilm X-E3 and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in September 2017 and July 2015.
 Both the X-E3 and the GX8 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E3) and a Four Thirds sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

-The physical size and weight of the Fujifilm X-E3 and the Panasonic GX8 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E3 and the Panasonic GX8.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-E3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably larger (16 percent) than the Fujifilm X-E3.
 Moreover, the GX8 is substantially heavier (45 percent) than the X-E3.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.